Spatial and Temporal Patterns in the Microbial Diversity of a Meromictic Soda Lake in Washington State

-P. A. Dimitriu et al., "Spatial and Temporal Patterns in the Microbial Diversity of a Meromictic Soda Lake in Washington State," Applied and Environmental Microbiology, American Society for Microbiology, Aug 2008.
+P. A. Dimitriu et al., "Spatial and Temporal Patterns in the Microbial Diversity of a Meromictic Soda Lake in Washington State," Applied and Environmental Microbiology, vol. 74, no. 15, pp. 4877 - 4888, American Society for Microbiology, Aug 2008.

 Microbial Observatories Program of the United States National Science Foundation